willkunz13/monster_shop_final/README.md

   For those who would like to inspect this code more closley and offer suggestions for improvment or give complaments for some good code please follow these instructions.

-  At the top of the page click on the `fork` button.
+  At the top of the page click on the `Fork` button.